Terminal21/RRDTool_Icecast_Stats/README.md

 Perl CPAN-Modules
 -----------------

-You have to install the following Perl modules using our package manager or cpan
+You have to install the following Perl modules using your package manager or cpan

 - LWP::Simple
 - HTML::Parser